wenchonglee/playwright-vs-cypress/README.md

   .locator("button");
 ```

-Of course, this example is contrived because it is just an example to demonstrate their API.
+Of course, this example is contrived because it is used to demonstrate their API.
-The better way to achieve the same outcome is not to iterate through the table, but to find the content (which is unlikely to change).
+The better way to achieve the same outcome is not to iterate through the table, but to find the content.
+This is a more resilient approach because the content is less likely to change, when you compare to using the order of the table content (what if it's sorted or filtered?).

 ```js
 // Cypress